-This article provides a practical explanation of project control.
+Project Control: this article provides a practical explanation of project control.
 Next to what it is (definition), this article also highlights the importance Project Control and in what phase you apply this as method in order to manage your project in a good way to the endresult, the advantages of doing this including methods.
 After reading, you’ll understand the basics of this powerful project management and quality control tool.

 What is Project Control?
 The basics

-According to the Project Management Body of Knowledge (PMBOK), project control consists of data collection management and analysis processes used to predict and constructively influence the time and cost results of a project or programme by communicating information in formats that support effective management and decision-making.
+According to the Project Management Body of Knowledge (PMBOK), project control consists of data collection management and analysis processes used to predict and constructively influence the time and cost results of a (large scale) project or programme by communicating information in formats that support effective management and decision-making.

 PC is therefore about understanding and monitoring a project to subsequently base decision-making thereon.
 It is applied in all stages of the project lifecycle – from the initiation phase through to completion.

 Although this method can be applied to many more elements of project management, the following list represents the main areas of Project Control:

 - Risk management